The Gesneriad SocietyDIVISION I - HORTICULTURE

 Class 33 Other Old World gesneriads

-Decorative fruit and calyces are permitted, but no flowers or buds showing color.
-A plant should have some special quality of color, texture or growth habit to be entered in this section.
+SECTION E- Gesneriads Grown for Ornamental Qualities Other Than Flowers Decorative fruit and calyces are permitted, but no flowers or buds showing color.
+A plant should have special qualities of color, texture, or growth habit to be entered in this section.

 Class 34 Episcia